Awning Windows in Boise

 Awning window pricing depends on frame material, glass package, size, and installation method.
 Below are current 2026 price ranges for the Boise market, per window installed.
 Awning windows are typically used in combination with other window types rather than as whole-house replacements, so most projects involve 2 to 6 units paired with picture windows, fixed glass, or other operable styles.

-* Prices are per window installed in the Boise market and include the window unit, removal and disposal of the old window, installation labor, foam insulation around the frame, and interior and exterior trim finishing.
+* Prices are general per-window ranges for the Boise market and include the window unit, removal and disposal of the old window, installation labor, foam insulation around the frame, and interior and exterior trim finishing.
 Custom sizes, triple-pane glass upgrades, and second-story installations may increase costs.
-All prices reflect 2026 Treasure Valley market conditions.
+Ranges reflect 2026 Treasure Valley conditions and are estimates only — your written quote will be based on the actual openings, materials, and access at your home.

 Like every window type, awning windows have specific strengths and limitations.
 Understanding both helps you determine where they fit best in your home and where an alternative window style is the better choice.